DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-System-Edition.md

 This method allows you to define network segments by selecting start and end points.

 Steps:
-1. Select the "Start/End Points" option in the System Edition tab
+1. Select the "Start/End Points" option in the main interface
 2. Click "Pick Start Point" and select the starting element in your model
 3. Click "Pick End Point" and select the ending element in your model
 4. The tool will automatically select all elements between the start and end points